Stuyk/altv-javascript-guide/src/en/cookbook/snippet_voice.md

 `isPlayerInChannel(player: alt.Player)` function - checks if the player is already in the specific channel

-`isPlayerMuted(player: alt.Player)` function - checks if player is muted the specific channel
+`isPlayerMuted(player: alt.Player)` function - checks if the player is muted in the specific channel

 ```js
 let testChannel = new VoiceChannel(true, 20);